dzackgarza/Notes/Class_Notes/Real Analysis/Examples.md

 - Not integrable
 - Differentiable nowhere

-## Dirichlet with a continuous point
+## Dirichlet with a Continuous Point
 $$
 f ( x ) = \begin{cases}
 x, & x\in \QQ \\